Hannah Blythyn

-Hannah Blythyn MS (born 17 April 1979) is a Welsh politician who serving as Deputy Minister for Social Partnership since 2021.
-She was previously Deputy Minister for Housing and Local Government from 2018 to 2021.
-A member of Welsh Labour, she has been the Member of the Senedd (MS) for Delyn since 2016.
+Hannah Blythyn (born 17 April 1979) is a Welsh politician who served as the Minister for Social Partnership in the Welsh Government from 2021 to 2024.
+She was previously the Environment Minister from 2017 to 2018 and the Deputy Minister for Housing and Local Government from 2018 to 2021.
+A member of Welsh Labour and Co-operative Party, she has been the Member of the Senedd (MS) for Delyn since 2016.

+In the 2026 Senedd election, she will be a candidate in the Clwyd constituency.